charlesclz03/flowforge/DOCS/summaries/SESSION_SUMMARY_NOV_15_2025.md

 1. Clean up code style and remove TypeScript `any` usage where possible.
 2. Align the practice experience with the 3-step mobile game flow from the design assets.
-3. Simplify the header into a minimal “HUD” that matches the FlowForge design mocks.
+3. Simplify the header into a minimal “HUD” that matches the Freestyla design mocks.
 4. Keep tests, lint, and build 100% green.

 All of these were achieved.